 The loads considered for the design of the double tapered beam are the following: beam self weight, roof dead load and snow load.
 The wind load can be neglected.
 The centre-to-centre distance between the primary beams is $\ell_1 = 6$ m.
 However, the influence area for a beam is considered 10 percent larger than $\ell \times \ell_1$, to take into account the effect of the continuity of the purlins over the primary beams.
-The snow load is reduced to take into account the roof shape factor $\mu = 0.8 + 5.7/20 \cdot 0.3 = 0.8855$.
-Here as an approximation on the safe side we calculate with the snow load on the leeward side according to EKS 10 as uniformly distributed along the whole beam length.
+The snow load is reduced to take into account the roof shape factor $\mu = 0.8 + 0.8 \cdot (5.7 / 30) = 0.952$.
+Here as an approximation on the safe side we calculate with the snow load on the leeward side as uniformly distributed along the whole beam length.